-Mike Ryan is one of the author of NgRx.
+Mike Ryan is one of the authors of NgRx.
 He has a YouTube video “You might not need NgRx”, which showcases when you can use NgRx.
-Some people just don’t care about those use cases, and use it in the wrong scenarios, writing unnecessary complex code, which make others hate NgRx more.
-While it is important to document when to use it, and how to use it, it is equally important to document when you should not to use it.
-In this post, I am trying to document some of the anti-pattern in using NgRx.
+Some people just don’t care about those use cases and use it in the wrong scenarios, writing unnecessarily complex code, which makes others hate NgRx more.
+While it is important to document when to use it, and how to use it, it is equally important to document when you should not use it.
+In this post, I am trying to document some of the anti-patterns in using NgRx.

 All the source code of the post can be found here.
 The live demo is here